AworkofKC/cybersecurity-portfolio/README.md

 # 🔐 Cybersecurity Portfolio – AworkofKC
-An active and growing portfolio focused on security auditing, risk analysis, hands-on projects, and continuous learning.
+Hands-on practice, learning notes, and projects focused on threat detection and foundational cybersecurity skills.

 # 👩🏽‍💻 About Me

-I’m KC - aka @AworkofKC — an analytical mind with a creative heart.
-I’m building a career in cybersecurity career rooted in GRC, privacy, and digital forensics.
+I’m KC — aka @AworkofKC — an analytical mind with a creative heart.
+With a background in administrative and call center environments, I bring strong communication, organization, and problem-solving skills into my cybersecurity journey.
+I’m currently focused on learning threat detection, digital privacy, and core security principles through labs and self-guided study.
+This portfolio reflects my hands-on practice, learning exercises, and evolving understanding of the field.

 ---

 Welcome!
 I'm on a mission to protect, audit, and analyze ethically in the digital world.
-Currently completing the Google Cybersecurity Certificate – *** 3 Courses down ✅ ***
+Currently completing the Google Cybersecurity Certificate – *** 4 Courses down ✅ ***

 ## Areas of Focus/Interest